-Although it might sound like one of the fancier AngularJS interview questions, the explanation behind E2E testing is actually pretty simple.
+Although it might sound like one of the fancier AngularJS interview questions, the explanation behind E2E testing is pretty simple.

 “E2E” is an abbreviation of “end-to-end” testing.
 It is a form of testing that is focused on checking if your application runs properly and smoothly.
-As the name implies, the E2E testing is thorough and examines your app from front to back.
+As the name implies, E2E testing is thorough and examines your app from front to back.

 Question 18: How would you change the ‘start’ and ‘end’ symbols?